brianvanburken/brianvanburken.github.io/_posts/2021-10-25-detecting-output-listeners-in-angular.md

 ---
 layout: post
 title: Detecting Output Listeners in Angular
-excerpt: "We wanted to detect listeners on a EventEmitter in an Angular component"
+excerpt: "Detecting listeners on an EventEmitter in an Angular component."
 tags:
   - Angular
   - EventEmitter
 ---

-Sometimes you want to check if you have listeners attached to your `@Output` in order for your component to behave different.
-But, how would you do that?
+Sometimes you want to check if you have listeners attached to your `@Output` for your component to behave differently.
+It is possible to take the current `EventEmitter` and get the number of listeners back.
+In this blog post, I will exploit that to change the behavior of a component.

-Well, let's start with a new Angular component.
-We will add a simple message that shows if we are static, that means no listeners attached, or interactive.
+Well, let's start with a new Angular project and generate a new component called `ExampleComponent`.
+We will add a simple message that shows that we are static, which means no listeners are attached or interactive.

 ```typescript
 import { Component } from "@angular/core";